-Renault Master Z.E. practicality and load space
+Renault Master E-TECH practicality, seating & load space

-There’s a 1+2 seat layout in the Master Z.E., with the driver’s seat getting height adjustment and an armrest.
+There’s a 1+2 seat layout in the Master E-TECH, with the driver’s seat getting height adjustment and an armrest.
 The other two seats are fixed in place, but the cab is vast, so there should be no arguments about elbow room.
 The seats are comfortable, while the view out is good, with double wide-angle mirrors and an extra wide-angle mirror mounted on the passenger sun visor that gives the driver a better view of their blind spot on the nearside of the van.

 The passenger seats have flip-up bases that reveal a large hidden storage area underneath, while there’s a big glovebox, deep door bins and storage trays on top of the dashboard.
 There’s a pull-out clipboard mounted in the top centre of the dash, while the roof is high enough to make room for overhead parcel shelves.
 You can add a suspended driver’s seat for added comfort, while height-adjustable passenger seats with armrests are available.

 Cargo volume is the reason why the Master E-TECH exists, as it’s designed for businesses that need maximum load volume from an electric van.
 The panel van has a load volume of up to 13 cubic metres in its largest form, along with a payload of up to 1,420kg.